 Students.
 The Law School students are men and women who represent a wide range of interests, skills, abilities, and accomplishments.
-They come from every state and from every conceivable type of undergraduate institution.
-There is currently a total enrollment of about 530 students, representing most states and about 150 colleges.
-About 35 percent of the students are women, and 10 percent are minority group members.
+They come from every state and every type of undergraduate institution.
+There is currently a total enrollment of about 540 students, representing most states and about 200 colleges.
+About 36 percent of the students are women, and 12 percent are minority members.

-Applicants present credentials that represent a variety of test scores, undergraduate records and major fields, extracurricular activities, work experiences, and special circumstances.
-Increasing numbers of students have been involved in some kind of academic or nonacademic activity between graduation from college and entrance into law school.
-Some students have even had successful careers in other fields of endeavor but have decided to pursue a legal education.
-As a result, the ages and experiences of the students vary significantly.
-This diversity provides an exciting environment for the exchange of ideas and opinions-an invaluable aid in the process of legal education.
+The test scores, undergraduate records and major fields, extracurricular activities, work experiences, and special circumstances of students show much variety.
+A large number have been involved in some kind of academic or nonacademic activity between graduation from college and entrance into law school.
+Some have even had successful careers in other fields but have decided to pursue a legal education.
+As a result, the ages and backgrounds of the students vary significantly.
+That diversity provides an exciting environment for the exchange of ideas and opinions-an invaluable aid in the process of legal education.